nttcslab/eval-audio-repr/README.md

 - ATST(-Clip), ATST-Frame
 - BEATs
 - CED (using a pre-trained weight on the Huggingface)
+- Dasheng (using a pre-trained weight on the Huggingface)
 - HTS-AT
 - VGGish
 - PANNs' CNN14